 Set a budget.
 Decide how much you are willing to spend per child, and include your children for a “teachable moment” on creating a budget.
 After taking inventory, create a shopping list and stick to it.
 This will help you avoid costly impulse purchases and ensure nothing is forgotten.

 Shop during tax free holidays.
 Many states have tax-free days in August, which can mean significant savings.
 Be mindful of restrictions, either a dollar amount or on the type of item purchased.
-Most tax holidays include clothing and school supplies; some, include computers and sports equipment, too.
+Most tax holidays include clothing and school supplies; some include computers and sports equipment, too.

 Know what your child’s school allows.
 Schools will often provide parents with a list of required items for the school year, which can help determine what you need to purchase.
 These lists are also available at many retail stores and on school websites.
 Additionally, many schools have specific dress codes, so keep these restrictions in mind before spending money on clothes the school may not allow.

 Check for refund and exchange policies.
 Be sure you can exchange or return items purchased during this time period.
 Keep in mind some items may be non-refundable or have restocking fees associated with a return.
-You should never assume that you have the right to return an item unless you have checked the stores return policy.

 For more consumer tips you can trust, visit www.bbb.org.